 Unfortunately, all that innovation came at a price.
 You see, every capability built into our smartphones is also a potential distraction.
 Those distractions equal danger.
 In 2020, there were over 3,000 deaths caused by distracted driving and tens of thousands of accidents causing injuries.
 If you’ve been injured in the Marion area by someone who was texting while driving, your next step might be to seek legal representation.

 The Fitch Law Firm LLC; Fighting for People Hurt in Texting While Driving Accidents

 According to the Centers for Disease Control and Prevention (CDC), distracted driving accidents on U.S. roadways claim nine people’s lives each day, and another 1,000 or more people suffer injuries.
-Taking your eyes off the road for even a few seconds, your vehicle can travel hundreds of feet or more before you could react in time to sudden road hazards, such as changes in traffic patterns or stopped vehicles.
+If you take your eyes off the road for even a few seconds, your vehicle can travel hundreds of feet or more before you can react in time to sudden road hazards, such as changes in traffic patterns or stopped vehicles.

 Distracted Driving Deaths and Injuries

 Distracted driving is a serious form of negligent driving.
 According to the CDC, roughly 3,000 people are killed every year in distracted driving accidents, and the National Highway Traffic Safety Administration (NHTSA) reports that almost 23,000 people died in distracted driving accidents between 2012 to 2018.
 In addition to fatalities, hundreds of thousands of people are hospitalized or end up in emergency rooms as a result of accidents caused by texting and driving.

 These accidents have real costs.
 They can cause serious, long-term financial damages and can irreparably harm a victim and their family.
 Long-term injuries, amputations, an inability to work, and the death of a loved one can forever change the course of the lives of victims.

 Common injuries and damages seen in texting and driving accidents include:

 - Head, back, brain, and spinal cord trauma